greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 Once enabled, any transaction submitted by a role is directed to the resource group assigned to the role, and is governed by that resource group's concurrency, memory, and CPU limits.

 Greenplum Database creates three default resource groups for roles named `admin_group`, `default_group`, and `system_group`.
 When you enable resources groups, any role that was not explicitly assigned a resource group is assigned the default group for the role's capability. `SUPERUSER` roles are assigned the `admin_group`, non-admin roles are assigned the group named `default_group`.
 The resources of the Greenplum Database system processes are assigned to the `system_group`.
+You cannot manually assign any roles to the `system_group`.

 The default resource groups `admin_group`, `default_group`, and `system_group`  are created with the following resource limits: